nogibjj/Yilin-Pandas-Project/README.md

 # Pandas Descriptive Statistics Script

 This project is a basic demonstration of using the Pandas library in Python to compute descriptive statistics from a CSV data sample.
+The script loads the data, computes the statistics, and prints the results to the console.

 ## Prerequisites